leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 This is especially important in a language like Lean that has a very expressive type system.
 Thirdly, explicit types make it easier to write the program in the first place.
 The type is a specification, and the compiler's feedback can be a helpful tool in writing a program that meets the specification.
-Finally, Lean's type reconstruction is a best-effort system.
+Finally, Lean's type inference is a best-effort system.
 Because Lean's type system is so expressive, there is no "best" or most general type to find for all expressions.
 This means that even if you get a type, there's no guarantee that it's the _right_ type for a given application.
 For instance, `14` can be a `Nat` or an `Int`: